 - 6 cups water or broth

 - 2 teaspoons kosher salt, or to taste

 - 4 thyme sprigs + 2 large rosemary sprig tied together in a bundle with kitchen twine

 - Heat oil in a large stockpot over medium-high.
 Add the sausage and brown until cooked through, about 7 minutes.
 Using a slotted spoon, transfer to a separate bowl.

 - Add the carrots, celery, onion and garlic.
 Cook, stirring, until the vegetables have softened, about 5 minutes.
+Remove half of veggies to the bowl with the sauage (you will re-add it at the end, so veggies aren’t mushy).
 Add the tomato paste and cumin to the pot.
 Cook, stirring, until dark golden, about 2 minutes.